allanviguilla/moshify-demo/README.md

-## moshify-demo
+## Code With Mosh - Moshify Demo

-course project for code with mosh css and html course part 3:
+Course project for Code With Mosh CSS and HTML course part 3:

-focus on breaking down site into components and styling them with clean CSS using BEM naming convention.
+Focus on breaking down site into components and styling them with clean CSS using BEM naming convention.